Making different work

 Client: Self-initiated

-Daily photos of the process, all gathered through an Instagram account which gathered 1000+ followers over the course of the project.
+Output: Daily photos of the process, all gathered through an Instagram account which gathered 1000+ followers over the course of the project.

 Fun fact: All those people followed the rotting of an orange.